The Six Week Old Baby

-- Go into his room, draw the blinds and make the light in the room dim.
+Go into her room, draw the blinds and make the light in the room dim.
 Put on some quiet, restful music; that’s for you, but babies do like a background of ‘family sounds’ rather than silence.

-Get the baby and take him into the room with you.
-Do NOT leave him on his own.
-He has no ‘off’ switch!
+Get the baby and take her into the room with you.
+NEVER leave her on her own.

-Put him on your chest with his ear against your heartbeat and cuddle him until he settles.
-This reminds him of the sounds and feel of the womb.
+Put her on your chest with her ear against your heartbeat and cuddle her until she settles.
+This reminds her of the sounds and feel of the womb.
 It may take some time.
 Be patient.
-Calm him.

 If it helps, give him a dummy.

-Continue this (hour after hour) until he settles.
+Continue this until he settles.
 Do not leave the baby to cry, but you can leave the room when he finally sleeps.

-Generally the first 24 hours can be hell on wheels, but if you persevere, things will improve.
+Generally the early hours are hard, but if you persevere, things will improve.
 He will eventually start to, as the psychologists say, ‘return to base’.

 By the second day he will be calmer.
 Do not take him out of the room, even though he appears improved.
 Give it another day, to be sure he loses some of his fatigue and stress.